endermazer/buzzchain/README.md

 BuzzChain: Microservices on the blockchain powered by artificial intelligence and big data with massive scalability and nanosecond finality enabled by concurrent proof of stake.
 ================

-To learn more about BuzzChain, please read the [White Paper](TBD)
+To learn more about BuzzChain, please continue reading.

 Applications
 --------

 #### Presence-level Virtual Reality and true-Earth-physics Augmented Reality
-Both are possible with BuzzChain's planetary scale hyper-threading with error correction.
+Both are possible with BuzzChain's planetary scale hyper-threading with error correction code.

-#### Decentralized Banking and Transfers
-BuzzChain will bank the unbanked, unbank the banked, permission the permissionless, and censor the uncensorable.

 #### Sentient Contracts
 Contracts imbued with artifical intelligence allows unstoppable and indepedendent contracts to live in the blockchain with decision-making agency.

 #### Space Exploration
-Nanoblocks allow high throughput data and code to flow to and from from satellites, space colonies, unmanned missions to Mars and beyond.
+Nanoblocks allow high throughput data and code to flow to and from satellites, space colonies, unmanned missions to Mars and beyond.

+#### Decentralized Banking and Transfers
+BuzzChain will bank the unbanked, unbank the banked, permission the permissionless, and censor the uncensorable.

 Supported Platforms